raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 For output scope `<program> + Section 1 + fiscal year`:

+1. Compute table-backed `s1`, `s3`, and `s4` under the run ID.
-1. Compute candidates and QA under the run ID.
+2. Build candidates in memory and persist QA under the run ID.
-2. If a blocking QA check fails, mark the run `FAILED` and do not publish.
+3. If a blocking QA check fails, mark the run `FAILED` and do not publish.
+4. Rebuild candidates in memory for publication.
-3. Lock or otherwise serialize publication for the output scope.
+5. Lock or otherwise serialize publication for the output scope.
-4. Determine the next output version as the current max version for the scope plus one.
+6. Determine the next output version as the current max version for the scope plus one.
-5. Set `retention_expires_at` on the previous current version if it does not already have a retention date.
+7. Set `retention_expires_at` on the previous current version if it does not already have a retention date.
-6. Insert the new `StatisticalWeight` rows with the current run ID, new version, and null `retention_expires_at`.
+8. Insert the new `StatisticalWeight` rows with the current run ID, new version, and null `retention_expires_at`.
-7. Create an `ETLOutput` row for `statistical_weights` with the output scope, row count, table reference, and output version.
+9. Create or update a final `ETLArtifact` row for `statistical_weights` with the output scope, row count, table reference, and version.
-8. Mark outputs as published.
+10. Mark the final artifact as published and set `ETLPipelineRun.final_output`.
-9. Mark the run `SUCCEEDED`.
+11. Mark the run `SUCCEEDED`.

 If any step fails before publication commits, existing published weights must remain available.

 Active-run idempotency is enforced separately from publication versioning. `ETLPipelineRun.output_scope_key` prevents duplicate `PENDING` or `RUNNING` runs for the same canonical output scope, while completed or failed runs remain available for history and reruns.

-Follow-on DAG nodes consume the `ETLOutput` from the dependency they declare.
-For example, a weighted WPR node should receive `statistical_weights.version = 3` from the runner and query that exact version.
+Follow-on DAG nodes consume the final `ETLArtifact` from the dependency they declare.
+For example, a weighted WPR node should receive `statistical_weights.version = 3` from the artifact manifest and query that exact version.
 This keeps a DAG run reproducible and prevents different nodes from resolving "latest weights" at different times.

 ### Notifications